 Federal Court Strikes Down $100,000 H-1B Fee Implemented by Trump Proclamation

-A federal judge vacated policies implementing Trump's $100,000 H-1B payment requirement, ruling it exceeded presidential authority and violated the APA.
+A federal judge vacated policies implementing Trump's $100,000 H-1B payment requirement, though it’s temporarily paused as the government files a motion of stay.

 Federal Court Strikes Down $100,000 H-1B Fee Implemented by Trump Proclamation